mohammedjasam/CleverNator/README.md

+# CleverNator
-# CleverNator \n A project which detects violent situations in real time!
+A project which detects violent situations in real time!